 There are often unintended consequences – like the Worm becoming weaker with the Goose nerf because players no longer had the extra gold to buy extra food.

-Best Animals Per Level
+Guide To Best Animals Per Level

 Opinions on this will vary based on what common types of builds (if any) are being used by you when building a team.
 Also keep in mind to play what is delivered.
 I once had three pigs followed by three otters.
 So a 6 life 8 attack pig was my anchor heading into the early rounds and I kept growing from there.